LiDARNet: A Boundary-Aware Domain Adaptation Model for Point Cloud Semantic Segmentation

+The domain private feature classification task is a binary classification problem, which uses standard binary cross-entropy loss Eq. (\ref{eqn:bce_loss}).
+Therefore, the classification loss is \ref{eqn:classification_loss}, where \(\delta(X) = \{1:x\in X_S;0:x\in X_T\}\).
 For the boundaries extraction task, we have access to labels of source data, which allows us to get the boundaries of source data \(B_S\).
 We then use standard binary cross-entropy (BCE) loss on predicted boundary maps \(\hat{B}_s\) of source data.
 From experiments, the network inclines to generate blank results if there was no penalty on target data.
 Therefore, we add a GAN loss to encourage the network to predict boundaries for target data too.
-We express GAN loss as Eq.(\ref{eqn:gan_loss})

-Then, the complete loss function of boundary extraction task can be written as Eq.(\ref{eqn:boundary_loss}), where \( G_{B}(x)\) equals \(f_C(x)\) ,and \(\lambda_{B_{GAN}}\), \(\lambda_{B_{BCE}}\) are hyper-parameters for balancing the effect between the GAN loss and BCE loss.
+We express GAN loss as Eq.(\ref{eqn:gan_loss}) Then, the complete loss function of boundary extraction task can be written as Eq.(\ref{eqn:boundary_loss}), where \( G_{B}(x)\) equals \(f_C(x)\) ,and \(\lambda_{B_{GAN}}\), \(\lambda_{B_{BCE}}\) are hyper-parameters for balancing the effect between the GAN loss and BCE loss.
 For the semantic segmentation task, \(L_{Seg}\) consist of two parts: \(L_{Seg}^S\) of source data and \(L_{Seg}^{T}\) of target data.
 We employ standard cross-entropy (CE) loss with dual boundary regularizer \cite{Takikawa2019} and Lov\'asz-Softmax loss on predicted labels of source data.
+Where $G_{Seg}(X)=f_{seg}(f_{C}(X)))$.